Distillation versus Contrastive Learning: How to Train Your Rerankers: Abstract

 Training effective text rerankers is crucial for information retrieval.
 Two strategies are widely used: contrastive learning (optimizing directly on ground-truth labels) and knowledge distillation (transferring knowledge from a larger reranker).
 While both have been studied extensively, a clear comparison of their effectiveness for training cross-encoder rerankers under practical conditions is needed.

-This paper empirically compares these strategies by training rerankers of different sizes and architectures using both methods on the same data, with a strong contrastive learning model acting as the distillation teacher.
-Our results show that knowledge distillation generally yields better in-domain and out-of-domain ranking performance than contrastive learning when distilling from a larger teacher model.
+This paper empirically compares these strategies by training rerankers of different sizes (0.5B, 1.5B, 3B, 7B) and architectures (Transformer, Recurrent) using both methods on the same data, with a strong contrastive learning model acting as the distillation teacher.
+Our results show that knowledge distillation generally yields better in-domain and out-of-domain ranking performance than contrastive learning when distilling from a more performant teacher model.
 This finding is consistent across student model sizes and architectures.
 However, distilling from a teacher of the same capacity does not provide the same advantage, particularly for out-of-domain tasks.
 These findings offer practical guidance for choosing a training strategy based on available teacher models.
-We recommend using knowledge distillation to train smaller rerankers if a larger, more powerful teacher is accessible; in its absence, contrastive learning remains a robust baseline.
+We recommend using knowledge distillation to train smaller rerankers if a larger, more performant teacher is accessible; in its absence, contrastive learning remains a robust baseline.
+Our code implementation is made available to facilitate reproducbility.\footnote{\url{https://github.com/zhichaoxu-shufe/distillation-versus-contrastive-learning}}